-The objective of the proposed publication is to provide recommendations for meeting the requirements of GSR Part 4 (Rev. 1), SSR-2/1 (Rev. 1), SSR-2/2 (Rev. 1) and GSR Part 7 regarding the evaluation of the radiological consequences in case of accidents with radioactive releases at NPPs.
+The objective of the proposed Safety Guide is to provide recommendations for contributing to the demonstration of compliance with the requirements of GSR Part 4 (Rev. 1), SSR-1, SSR-2/1 (Rev. 1), SSR-2/2 (Rev. 1), GSR Part 3 and GSR Part 7 regarding the evaluation of the radiological consequences in case of accidents with radioactive releases from NPPs, using probabilistic approaches to complement deterministic approaches.

-It is expected that the Safety Guide, which will support harmonisation of Level 3 PSA methodology, will promote technical consistency among Level 3 PSA studies and their application to risk informed decision making.
+It is expected that the Safety Guide, which will support harmonisation of Level 3 PSA methodologies, will promote technical consistency among Level 3 PSA studies, comparability of Level3 PSA results and their application to risk informed decision making.

-In addition, this Safety Guide will provide a standard framework to facilitate a regulatory review or peer review of a Level 3 PSA and its various applications.
+In addition, this Safety Guide will provide a standard framework to facilitate the review of a Level 3 PSA and its various applications, taking into consideration the expected level of details in Level 3 PSA depending on specific application.

-The Safety Guide is intended for use by designers, operating organizations, technical support organizations and regulatory bodies in the development, application and independent review of Level 3 PSAs.
+The Safety Guide is intended for use by designers, operating organizations, technical support organizations, offsite authorities and regulatory bodies in the development, application and independent review of Level 3 PSAs.